Mia Pohánková: Career

-Having started playing tennis at the age of four, Pohánková was 15 when she won her first ITF title in October 2024 at the W75 tournament in Slovak Open.
+Having started playing tennis at the age of four, Pohánková was 15 when she won her first ITF title in October 2024 at the W75 Slovak Open in Bratislava.
 She defeated compatriot Renáta Jamrichová in the final.
+Pohánková played in the Billie Jean King Cup in April 2025, partnering with Tereza Mihalíková in a 3–0 win against American pairing Desirae Krawczyk and Asia Muhammad, with Muhammad retiring ill, presenting the Slovak team with a point from the match.

-Unseeded, she won the girls' singles title at the 2025 Wimbledon Championships, defeating sixth seed Julieta Pareja in the final.
+Unseeded, she won the girls' singles title at the 2025 Wimbledon Championships, defeating sixth seed Julieta Pareja in the final in three sets.